Pythonect is under active development, and contributors are welcome.

 - Plugin for Eclipse to run Workflow within Eclipse

-Pythonect source is controlled with Git, the lean, mean, distributed source
+Pythonect source is controlled with Git, the lean, mean, distributed source control machine.

 The repository is publicly accessible.